 All requests for renewals of Interlibrary Loan materials must be received on or before the due date listed on the item's bookstrap, as long it does not indicate "no renewals."
 If the bookstrap indicates that renewals are not permitted, the lending library has already set that restriction on their materials; we will not place a renewal request and material must be returned by its due date.
-Otherwise, we will request one two-week extension of the due date.
+Otherwise, we will request one 30-day extension of the due date.
 Renewals are granted at the discretion of the lending library; if our renewal request is denied, materials must be returned immediately to the Interlibrary Loan Office.
 Renewal requests submitted after the due date will not be honored; overdue items must be returned and patrons will be advised to place a new Interlibrary Loan request if the material is still needed.

 ILL materials must be returned promptly by the due date listed on the item's bookstrap.
 Failure to return ILL materials on time may result in the temporary suspension of ILL privileges and University of Delaware Library borrowing privileges until the overdue items are returned.